Our Trustees & Team

 Chair of Trustees

 Jo is Co-Founder and Chair of the Living Tree.
-She is due to retire from her role as a GP in the spring of 2021, and is looking forward to devoting more time to helping the Living Tree recover from the impact of the Covid pandemic.
+Having retired from her role as a GP in the spring of 2021, Jo is looking forward to devoting more time to helping the Living Tree recover from the impact of the Covid pandemic.
 When Jo is not busy with Living Tree activities, and our allied cancer exercise rehabilitation scheme (Stepping Out), Jo might be found helping on our new allotment, weeding her own garden, and walking the dog!

 Jo co-founded the Living Tree in 2012.